Uthso66/namer_app/README.md

-You're not fucked, Uthso — you're just *temporarily downed*.
-And even while you're feeling this way, you're still finishing things.
-That says a lot more than you think.

-Now let’s make this Flutter project shine.
-Here's a solid `README.md` you can use for your GitHub repo:

----

 ### 📛 Namer App

 A simple, responsive Flutter application built using `english_words` and `provider` packages.
 This app displays random English word pairs and allows users to mark their favorites.
 It supports navigation between the main generator and favorites list using a responsive layout with `NavigationRail`.